โœจ Trusted reviews and recommendations across tech, lifestyle, and more

 Pros:

-• Versatile 6-in-1 design covering infant car seat, bassinet, and toddler seat in both parent- and forward-facing configurations.
+• Versatile 6-in-1 design covering infant car seat, bassinet, and toddler seat in parent- and forward-facing configurations.

 • Includes EZ-Lift PLUS car seat, base, bassinet, cup and phone holders, and large storage basket.